acuminous/jinkies/README.md

 There must be at least one piece of content for the given event and theme (or 'Fallback' theme if you didn't specify one).

+## <a id="duplicateChecking"></a>Duplicate Checking
+By default Jinkies purges events that are a day old (although it will always keep at least one event in order to detect state changes).
+This means that it will not detect duplicate events where the original was older than one day.
+You can override this by creating [external configuration](#external-configuration) file and assigning a time to live.

+    jinkies.events.ttl = 24 * 60 * 60 * 1000

+The housekeeping job that purges old events is run nightly at 03:00.
+To change this paste the following into the [external configuration](#external-configuration) file and update the cron expression

+    import org.apache.log4j.Logger
+    import org.quartz.impl.triggers.CronTriggerImpl
+    import grails.plugin.quartz2.ClosureJob
+    import uk.co.acuminous.jinkies.util.HttpClientsFactory

+    grails.plugin.quartz2.jobSetup.eventHouskeeper = { quartzScheduler, ctx ->

+        def job = ClosureJob.createJob([concurrentExectionDisallowed: true]) { jobCtx , appCtx->
+            try {
+                 appCtx.eventHousekeeper().run()
+            } catch (Throwable t) {
+                Logger.getLogger('EventHousekeeperJob').error('An error while tidying up old events', t) }
+        }

+        def trigger = new CronTriggerImpl(
+            name: 'Event Housekeeper Trigger',
+            cronExpression: '0 10 0 * * ?' // 03:00 Daily
+        )

+        quartzScheduler.scheduleJob(job, trigger)
+    }

 ## <a id="developerNotes"></a>Developer Notes
 STS complains about compilation errors in Spock tests that use the @Build annotation immediately after a clean.
 Making a superficial change to the test causes it to be